TVH Parts chooses low-carbon Recticel insulation for EE retrofit

 In Europe, creating new net zero buildings2 and renovating existing structures are both key in reaching climate neutrality3.
 Recticel is a producer of PU foam insulation that shares our vision of more sustainable building practices.
 The technical challenge was to provide them a low-carbon MDI circular feedstock with the same performance as fossil-based materials.
 To minimize the carbon footprint, we used an ISCC-certified mass balanced MDI to allocate bio-circular inputs to the insulation.

-Our customer TVH Parts was looking for innovative building products to reduce energy consumption in the retrofitting of a flat-roofed facility.
-Our Recticel Impact low-carbon insulation boards deliver 43% lower CO₂ emissions and high thermal performance on these sorts of construction projects.
-Mutec was in charge of installing the roof insulation.
+TVH Parts needed innovative building solutions to cut energy use in retrofitting a flat-roofed facility.
+Our low-carbon Recticel Impact insulation boards deliver 43% lower CO₂ emissions and high thermal performance - ideal for such projects.
+The roof insulation was expertly installed by Mutec.

 2 A net-zero energy building (NZEB) is a structure that generates as much energy as it consumes over a year.